antaz/blaze/README.md

 ```

 ## Benchmark
-WIP WIP

 ## License
-Blaze is licensed under the MIT license, a copy of this license can be found in `LICENSE`.
+Blaze is licensed under the MIT license, a copy of this license can be found in `LICENSE`